kleitz/beige-software/README.txt

 You can make your own JEE(JSP/JSTL) web-app to run on embedded A-Jetty for Standard Java or Android.
 To do this:
-1. install all maven projects (a-javabeans, a-tomcat, a-jetty, beige-software).
+1. install all maven projects (a-javabeans, a-tomcat, a-jetty).
 2. copy a-tomcat-all/a-apache-jspc/target/a-apache-jspc-jar-with-dependencies.jar into folder a-apache-tomcat
 3. copy a-tomcat-all/a-apache-jspc/src/main/resources/catalina-tasks.xml into folder a-apache-tomcat
 4. add path a-apache-tomcat to environment variables as TOMCATA_HOME